motoemoto47ark123/wincommander/README.md

 # WinCommander

-WinCommander is a PyQt5-based application that helps you manage and run various scripts to fix common issues on Windows.
+WinCommander is a Python-based application that helps you manage and run various scripts to fix common issues on Windows.

 ## Features